 Tigers pitcher Daniel Norris met with the media over the weekend during the Tigers Winter Caravan and TigerFest.
-Tony Paul, The Detroit News
+The Detroit News

 Jupiter, Fla. — Tigers manager Ron Gardenhire isn’t going to get too involved in roster discussions right now.
 There’s no point in it.
 There are still too many variables and too many things that can’t be predicted between now and Opening Day.

 “Let it play itself out,” he said.
 “You never know what can happen.
 You never know with injuries.
 You never know, Al (Avila, general manager) might be trading somebody (laughing).
 Who the hell knows?

 “I don’t come in with anything set.
 I just let it play out.
 Usually, all these things tend to work themselves out.”

 One thing seems clear, though: If Daniel Norris is going to break camp in the Tigers’ rotation, he’s going to have to pitch his tail off this spring.
 Because barring injury, the quintet of Jordan Zimmermann, Michael Fulmer, Matthew Boyd and veteran free-agent signees Tyson Ross and Matt Moore seems in place.

 He knows that.
 He also knows the only thing he can have any impact on is his own performance.

 “I love the competition, I love that battle and I want to win that,” said Norris, who pitched two scoreless, hitless innings in the Tigers’ 3-3 split-squad tie against the Cardinals Monday.
 “But at the same time, I have to get ready for the season, you know?